MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 Some things missing at this point in time:

-  * No validator (however in general Vespucci tries to stop you from shooting yourself in the foot)
+  * No extensive validation (however in general Vespucci tries to stop you from shooting yourself in the foot)
   * Some operations still missing, for example polygon merging.

 > Remember, Android is intended to be lightweight and easy-to-use.